2009-Nissan-Cube/About-This-Hack/README.md

 - Not supported in any way in Linux or Windows

 # How To Install
-1) Download the DMG from the latest release
+1) Download the zip file from the latest release
 2) Drag the enclosed app to your Applications Folder
 3) Open!